 2-4 players, 90 minutes

 I’ve only played once ‘in real life’, but Egizia is a regular favourite of mine at online gaming website Yucata.
 It’s another worker placement euro game utilises an under-used mechanism.
 You take actions along a track, but once you take one you can’t go back to a previous one you passed by.
 It makes for loads of tough and interesting decisions, while the Nile in ancient Egypt is a compelling setting.
-Sadly though, currently out of print.
+(2020 update: The game is now back in print and on my shelf – I presume purely because of this blog…)

 2-4 players, 60 minutes